Keeping a respectful watch

 My point is considering investing as a series of events is a more productive way to think about it than weeks, months and years.
 Of course, these human constructs of time will be a useful tool with which to monitor performance, but they are not relevant to how we invest.
 If the current situation the world finds itself in proves to be another true marker of the passing of time, we will adapt in the same way we have in the past and we will look back at it at the end of our investing lives as an event which defined us.
 In the meantime, we will keep a respectful watch on the unfolding events.

-Past performance is not a reliable indicator of future results.
-The value of investments and the income from them is not guaranteed and may go down as well as up and investors may not get back the amount originally invested.
-Portfolio characteristics and holdings are subject to change without notice.
-The views expressed are the author’s own and do not constitute investment advice.
+Past performance is not a guide to future performance.
+The value of investments and any income from them may go down as well as up and is not guaranteed.
+Investors may not get back the amount invested.
+Portfolio holdings are subject to change, for information only and are not investment recommendations.
+The views expressed are those of the author at the date of publication unless otherwise indicated, which are subject to change, and is not investment advice.

 Royal London Sustainable Managed Income Trust, Royal London Sustainable Managed Growth Trust, Royal London Sustainable Diversified Trust, Royal London Sustainable Word Trust and Royal London Sustainable Leaders Trust are held within RLUM Limited Unit Trusts, which is an authorised unit trust scheme.
 The Manager is RLUM Limited, authorised and regulated by the Financial Conduct Authority, with firm reference number 144032.